apostrophecms/apostrophe-documentation/modules/apostrophe-templates/index.md

 escaped by Nunjucks.
 You also might call `self.apos.templates.filter` to add a new filter to Nunjucks.

+## Options

+### `filters`: an object in which
+each key is the name of a Nunjucks filter and its corresponding value is a function that implements it.
+You may find it easier and more maintainable to call `apos.templates.addFilter(name, fn)`.

+### `language`: your own alternative to the object
+returned by require('nunjucks').
+Replacing Nunjucks entirely in Apostrophe would be a vast undertaking, but perhaps you have a custom version of Nunjucks that is compatible.

+### `viewsFolderFallback`: specifies a folder to be checked for templates
+if they are not found in the module that called `self.render` or `self.partial` or those it extends.
+This is a handy place for project-wide macro files.
+Often set to `__dirname + '/views'` in `app.js`.

 ## Methods
 ### addHelpersForModule(*module*, *object *, *or module, name, value*)